Skip to main content

 Running console application that searches for vaccine appointments

 Now this is time-efficient, and really making my skills useful for something - finding when someone cancelled an appointment, which allowed me to cancel my existing appointment and book one closer time-wise.
-You can check out the project on GitHub.

 The big question - did it work?
 Indeed - I managed to find an earlier appointment that was made available by someone cancelling, and I got my first shot just the other day.